swaptacular/swpt_accounts/protocol.rst

    Along with ``debtor_id``, identifies the account.

 signal_ts : date-time
-   The moment at which this message was sent (the message timestamp).
+   The moment at which this message was sent (the message's timestamp).
 For a given account, later `ConfigureAccount`_ messages MUST have later or equal timestamps, compared to earlier messages.